Posted by Todd Hockenberry ● Apr 23, 2021

 Do you know what the persona really wants?
 What motivates them to start the process?
 What they search for online?
 When they reach out to sales?

 Have you ever talked to your existing customers and asked these questions?
 Do you ask prospects why they didn't buy from you?
-Do you talk to others in your ecosystem like channel partners, suppliers, and competitors to learn what the market is telling them?
+Do you talk to others in your ecosystems like channel partners, suppliers, and competitors to learn what the market is telling them?

 The reason you should focus on this helping strategy first is this simple stat and the reason behind it.

 74% of sales go to the first company that was helpful (there are various sources for this stat and others like it, here is one).

-The reason this is so was described by Dr. Robert Cialdini in his book, Influence: The Psychology of Persuasion, where he talks about the 6 principles of persuasion, the first of which is reciprocation.
+Dr. Robert Cialdini described why this is so in his book, Influence: The Psychology of Persuasion, where he talks about the 6 principles of persuasion, the first of which is reciprocation.

 “The implication is you have to go first.
 Give something: give information, give free samples, give a positive experience to people, and they will want to give you something in return”.

 This powerful principle is backed up by the data showing that 70% or more people buy from the first company that is helpful.

 Mind you helping is more than educating.
-Help is an active participation in the process of improving their situation and moving them to an improved state.
+Help is active participation in the process of improving their situation and moving them to an improved state.

 Helping people is bound up in your why definition.
 It should be a part of who you and your company are.

 So what is your helping strategy?
 How helpful are you, really?

 That is what your customers want.
 That is what they will reward.
 The company that gives it to them is the company that has a defensible competitive advantage.
 I am not talking about marketing tactics.
 Helping is about how you fundamentally improve your customer’s world, help them solve problems, and deliver them the change they need.